evalf/tutorials/turek-hron-fsi3/README.md

 If you want to visualize both domains with ParaView, keep in mind that the different solvers may write results with different output frequencies, which you might want to [synchronize](https://precice.org/tutorials-visualization.html#synchronizing-results).

-There is an [known issue](https://github.com/precice/openfoam-adapter/issues/26) that leads to additional "empty" result directories when running with some OpenFOAM versions, leading to inconveniences during post-processing.
+There is a [known issue](https://github.com/precice/openfoam-adapter/issues/26) that leads to additional "empty" result directories when running with some OpenFOAM versions, leading to inconveniences during post-processing.
 At the end of `run.sh`, we call `openfoam_remove_empty_dirs` (provided by `tools/openfoam-remove-empty-dirs`) to delete the additional files before importing the results in ParaView.

 Moreover, as we defined a watchpoint at the flap tip (see `precice-config.xml`), we can plot it with gnuplot using the script `plot-displacement.sh`.
 You need to specify the directory of the selected solid participant as a command line argument, so that the script can pick-up the desired watchpoint file, e.g. `plot-displacement.sh solid-dealii`.
 The resulting graph shows the vertical (y) displacement of the tip of the flap.